 For many years Wagenborg Foxdrill has been a trustworthy partner of the Italian offshore firm Saipem.
 Having worked together on a variety of drilling asset related projects in all corners of the world, a solid relationship has been formed between both companies.
 This partnerships continues after an enquiry from Saipem’s Offshore Drilling team early 2019: the Saipem 12000, a 6th Generation ultradeepwater drill ship, was due for a Special Periodic Survey and required specialised support.
 We talk to project manager Bart Oude Ophuis about this project.

-On 1 January 2020, the International Maritime Organisation (IMO) will implement the new fuel Sulphur regulation.
-Sulphur 2020 is arguably the most impactful environmental regulation to date in ocean transport and has far-reaching technical, commercial and operational consequences.
-We spoke to Sebastiaan Verstappen, Senior Chartering Operator and responsible for bunker procurement at Wagenborg, to find out more.
+On 1 January 2020, the International Maritime Organisation (IMO) will implement the new fuel sulphur regulation.
+Sulphur 2020 is arguably the most impactful environmental regulation to date in ocean transportation and has far-reaching technical, commercial and operational consequences.
+It’s widely acknowledged that the regulations have significant consequences for both ship owners and their customers.

 The MV Alamosborg was sailing the Atlantic Ocean on her way to Casablanca Morocco.
 All of a sudden, the main engine of the vessel broke down.
 Despite maintenance, online monitoring by Wartislä and a recent survey, bad luck prevented the vessel to continue her voyage.
 This is the story of the Alamosborg and how the people of Wagenborg combine strengths to deal with unforeseen setbacks.

 “In Antarctica you can sail for days without meeting a person.
 Then you really have to depend on each other.”
 We talk to Oceanwide Expeditions Crewing Manager Fransien Dekker.
 She takes care of the crew of ships that bring guests to the Polar regions.
 A story about the constant search for good people and a special collaboration with Wagenborg Crew Management.